 For the more adventurous, masking tape can be used to outline patterns you may want to paint directly on to your wall; its important to remember however that you’re not likely to change this scheme for years to come, so going with something minimal can sometimes be a better idea in the long run.

 Flooring: The standard carpets that come with new builds are often neutral in colour, and perhaps not as plush as you’d like.
 By selecting a top-quality carpet, you can be sure for years to come it will still feel like new.
 Alternatively, wooden flooring can be a perfect way to add personality to a home.
+(If you have a dog then perhaps consider something from commercial flooring specialists All The Floors.)
 Patterns such as Herringbone and Parquet can really bring a room to life; these can then be topped with rugs to bring added cosiness or finish the look.

 Furniture: From 1920s-inspired sideboards to the ultra-chic and modern dining sets, our choice in furniture can change the whole feel of a home.
 Make sure to choose items you’ll enjoy for a long time and bring in statement pieces which you really love to bring the room together.
 Remember, furniture is often an investment so its important to choose wisely and not opt for something which may just be a fashionable statement of the time.